hunzalaqamar/E-Commerce-Website-Using-React-Redux/README.md

 # Getting Started with Create React App

 first do npm install
-then do npm run and do make login and signup functional just type npm run jsonserver the code will take care of the files and ports
+then do npm start and do make login and signup functional just type npm run jsonserver the code will take care of the files and ports

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).